nayname/ntrn/README.md

 ## Example Execution

-To run examples of Agentic Neutron instantiation pipeline from the command line:
+To run examples of Ntrn Agentic instantiation pipeline from the command line:

 ```bash
 cargo run --bin agent